adilhasan927/SC1015-Project/README.md

 - Experience designing and testing an application which makes use of an ML model.
 - Practical recommendation to avoid duplication of effort in recommender system, elaborated on at end of video.

+## Contributions

+We all worked on various aspects of the project.
+Irfan and Syed did work on the preliminary research of datasets, the cleaning, the EDA and on researching things like K-Prototypes, Adil also worked on the EDA and cleaning and worked on implementing the scraping, the ML model training/application and the visualisations, and the video.

 ## References

 - https://pypi.org/project/kmodes/